 Surviving and Thriving Through the Holidays

-Remember that right now, like always, is a good time to take care of yourself and those you love.
+Remember that right now, like always, is the perfect time to take care of yourself and those you love.
 Hug everyone you can.
 Hugs are good for the soul.

 Here are a few ideas:

 Make an effort to connect during the season.
 Get to know friends, relatives and maybe even neighbors.
 Find out what is important in their lives.
 You will be amazed at their depth and their incredible stories.
 Who would you like to know more?

 Intentionally add daily wonder.
 Nature is especially full of beauty and wonder.
 Get out in it daily.
 Wonder can be found walking outside on a crystal clear night under the Christmas lights.
 Be especially alert to holiday smells: hot cider, musty books, oiled furniture in a second hand store, wood smoke from the chimney, fresh baked cookies.
 Listen for the sounds of children, sleigh bells, a clock tower, the roar of a bus filled with tired shoppers.
 Feel the winter cold and the relief of a warm space; the silkiness of your scarf or the roughness of your wool coat.
 What creates wonder for you?

 Devote special time to practice your own spirituality.
 The holidays are, by design, a spiritual time.
 If past spiritual practices have lost meaning for you, create new ones.
 What special rituals would be especially meaningful for you, now?
 Is there a new church or spiritual community that you would like to try?
 How can you deepen your connection with Spirit, today?
 Can you enlist your children and/or close friends to help design a shared spiritual practice?